sguldemond/devops-directive-kubernetes-course/NOTES.md

 I applied a catch all Ingress that would route everything to the whoami service.
 Here is the documentation on the ingressclass annotation: https://doc.traefik.io/traefik/reference/install-configuration/providers/kubernetes/kubernetes-ingress/#providers-kubernetesIngress-ingressClass
 For now I've removed the mention of `spec.ingressClassName` in my custom Ingress manifests.
+---
+Back to GitOps function of kluctl in chapter 14.
+Deployment somehow works.
+It showing older deployments as well, which is confusing, not sure where does are coming from.
+The client can't seem to connect with the APIs though.
+I don't understand why it not taking the files from the `changes` branch like I configurred.